rutvik-panchal/mifos-mobile/README.md

  * **development**
      All the contributions should be pushed to this branch.
 If you're making a contribution, you are supposed to make a pull request to _development_.
-     Please make sure it passes a build check on Travis.
+     Please make sure it passes a build check on Github Workflows CI.

      It is advisable to clone only the development branch using the following command: